ceylon/ceylon-examples-javafx/README.md

     ./ceylonb compile

-Or, simply open the project in IntelliJ.
+Or, simply open the project in IntelliJ or in Eclipse.

 ## Running